k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: Sokoban zoo entrance door not affected by various rays
 - Change 'its' to 'his/her' under certain circumstances when a monster is killed via illness or disease
+- Different feedback if a shopkeeper nymph tries to steal your mirror